-One of the most powerful things I glean from prayer is through petitioning God for what I initially think God needs to grant.
-I often discover ways that I can take responsibility towards meeting the goal I am imagining.
+One of the most powerful things I glean from prayer is that through petitioning God for what I initially think God needs to grant, I often discover ways that I can take responsibility towards meeting the goal I’m imagining.
 This is particularly true of Mi Sheberach prayers- I ask God to help a person I love heal, feel better, and I am always reminded that a visit, gift or phone call will help that person, and I should take the steps that I can towards improving their condition.

 Engagement Techniques:

-- Facilitate a discussion asking for examples of what each of these things look and feel like.
+• Facilitate a discussion asking for examples of what each of these things might look and feel like.

 Ask community members if they can report a time they saw, felt, or did one an example of one of these things: peace, goodness, blessing, grace, kindness, mercy.